Current Exhibition · Gstaad, Switzerland

 Emerging Artist Enquiries

-The programme unfolds over time.
-Enquiries are received directly.
+The programme develops quietly, over time.
+Enquiries from artists and their representatives are received directly and considered personally.

 "To drift is not to escape.
 It is to remain open to the wound of beauty."